Graft - opening chapters

 Slowly, Ella.
 Breathe slowly.
 I scratched at my arms, building up and shedding layers of skin until I thought nothing that had directly touched the monsters remained.
 That’s what they were, monsters.
 Them, not me.
 I didn’t recognize my hands, the shape of my legs.
 My waist felt stiff, inflexible.

 I dragged myself inside, got out my instant camera.
 Just had to go one part at a time until I was done.
-My nails had grown out into thick sharp points; I burned a picture of them first to make it easier to handle the camera.
+My nails were thick sharp points; I burned a picture of them first to make it easier to handle the camera.
 I knew for my torso I’d need to take a photo in front of the mirror, so I decided to undo as many of the other changes as I could before then so there wouldn’t be as much wrong with me to see.
 Legs next, then one arm, then —

 I was all out of film.
 I used up the rest when I woke up.